mecRobLabUniud/franka_emika_ws/README.md

 ```shell script
 roslaunch path_planning start_test.launch
 ```
-On Windows PC, to start the tests, press Run button on the top-left corner of the Front Panel
+On Windows PC, to start the tests, press Run button on the top-left corner of the Front Panel.